-LLC vs. Sole Proprietorship: Which Structure Should You Choose?
+LLC vs. Sole Proprietorship: Which Structure is the best to select?

-LLC vs. Sole Proprietorship: Which Structure Should You Choose?
+LLC vs. Sole Proprietorship: Which Structure is the best to select?

 LLC vs Sole Proprietorship Illustration

-Sole proprietorships do not require state-level formation documents.
-The business income passes directly to the owner and is reported on the owner's personal tax return using Schedule C, similar to how a single-member LLC is taxed.
+Sole proprietorships do not need state-level formation documentations.
+The income of the business is directly transferred to the owner and reported on the personal tax filing of the owner using Schedule C as in the case with a single-member LLC.

 Business Name and DBA